Gearbox-protocol/dev-docs/pages/integrations-v3/tutorial.md

 1. All adapters must inherit `AbstractAdapter` to gain access to credit manager functionality.
 Our adapter should also implement the interface we prepared above.
 2. Adapter type should be added to `AdapterType` enum in core repository.
 You can use `AdapterType.ABSTRACT` until then.
-3. We can make `asset`, `shareMask` and `assetMask` public immutable variables as they can't change during adapter's lifetime, and storing them in such way is more gas-efficient.
+3. We can make `asset`, `shareMask` and `assetMask` public immutable variables as they can't change during adapter's lifetime, and storing them in such a way is more gas-efficient.
 4. All adapter constructors should take at least two parameters: credit manager address and target contract address.
 We then use them to initialize abstract adapter.
 Finally, we initialize state variables.
-Notice that `_checkToken` would revert if asset or share token are not supported by the credit manager.

 ```solidity
 contract ERC4626Adapter is AbstractAdapter, IERC4626Adapter {